machinewrapped/gpt-subtrans/readme.md

     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-**The easiest setup method for most users is to first copy a script for your system from `scripts`-folder into project root and then run e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
+**The easiest setup method for most users is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
+This will create a virtual environment and install all the required packages for the provider, and generate command scripts to launch the specified provider.
 You can then skip the remaining steps.
-MacOS users should run `install.sh`, which will ask you to specify the provider (this should work on any unix-like system). **
+MacOS users should run `install.sh` instead (this should work on any unix-like system). **

 2. Create a new file named .env in the root directory of the project.
 Add any required settings for your chosen provider to the .env file like this:
 ```